lablabs/aws-service-quotas-exporter/README.md

 ```

 ## Helm chart repository
-To deploy the exporter into Kubernetes, we recommend using our manager Helm repository:
+To deploy the exporter into Kubernetes, we recommend using our Helm repository:

 ```bash
 helm repo add cloudflare-exporter https://lablabs.github.io/aws-service-quotas-exporter/